Internet Service Disclosure

 Commercial terms

-However, the full monthly service charge applicable to you, for the specific service you are purchasing, is reflected in the order confirmation you will be provided at purchase when purchasing online, and in the verbal order summary provided at purchase when purchasing through our telephone sales channel.
+However, the full monthly service charge applicable to you, for the specific service you are purchasing, is reflected in the order summary you will be provided at purchase when purchasing online, and in the verbal order summary provided at purchase when purchasing through our telephone sales channel.
+You also will receive a post-sale, order confirmation via email or letter following completion of your service order.

-This order confirmation, or order summary, respectively, will also indicate whether your rate is a promotional rate and, if so, will specify the duration of the promotional period.
+The order summaries and order confirmationsy, respectively, will also indicate whether your rate is a promotional rate and, if so, will specify the duration of the promotional period.
 The monthly service charge that will apply after the expiration of any promotional period will always be the then-applicable standard pricing for your service.
 Standard pricing varies over time and, as noted, is ultimately dependent upon a variety of factors like whether you are bundling with other services.
 The standard rate information reflected at: www.centurylink.com/nonpromotionalrates provides an approximation of the highest standard rates that could apply to your speed tier today.
 Other details about CenturyLink's pricing policies, including a more complete description of the CenturyLink promotions and bundled savings currently available can be found on the CenturyLink website.

 Other charges and terms